PierreSenellart/provsql/doc/provsql.md

 Pierre Senellart <pierre@senellart.com>

-Bug reports and feature requests are preferably sent through the *Issues* feature of Github.
+Bug reports and feature requests are preferably sent through the *Issues* feature of GitHub.